mfikes/shrimp/README.md

 To set up the Shrimp Xcode project, go into `shrimp/iOS` and do `pod install`.

 To run Shrimp, first go into the `ClojureScript` directory and run `lein cljsbuild once dev`.
-This will produce the `main.js` file and `target\out` directory referenced in the iOS project workspace.
+This will produce the `main.js` file and `target/out` directory referenced in the iOS project workspace.

 Then open `iOS/Shrimp.xcworkspace` in Xcode and run the project in an iPhone simulator.
 You should see the main UI come up with a list view showing a list of shrimp names.
 Tap on any of these to see editable details.